okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-end-user-experience/main/index.md

 ## Customize optional theme settings

-Change the colors, logo, and background image of your sign-in page, Okta End User Dashboard, and error pages.
+Change the colors, logo, and background image of your sign-in page, End-User Dashboard, and error pages.

 ### Set logos and background images